CAM Therapy: Complementary and Alternative Medicine

 Concerned about making time to go to a therapist's office?

-If you're unsure about the safety of alternative treatment, work with a doctor or therapist as you attempt the treatment.
+If you're unsure about the safety of a CAM treatment, work with a doctor or therapist as you attempt the treatment.
 They can monitor your overall health, including vitals, symptoms, or concerns, and note if any unwanted psychological side effects have occurred.
-You can also consider asking these professionals for a referral to alternative medical treatments.
+You can also consider asking these professionals for a referral to CAM treatments.

 For example, a therapist may believe that a client with post-traumatic stress disorder (PTSD) would benefit from massage therapy.
-However, due to ethical guidelines, a mental health provider may be unable to offer this service.
+However, due to ethical guidelines, the therapist may be unable to offer this service.
 Instead, they can refer their client to massage therapists in their area while continuing to offer talk therapy.

 CAM therapy and therapists